The Limits of Prayer

 While a straightforward reading of the third mishnah suggests that the gender is determined at the time of conception, the School of Yannai wishes to postpone the moment of thankful acquiescence.
 This reading of that mishnah allows for continued petition for a change until the moment that the birth has taken place.
 The Jerusalem Talmud supplies a rationale by claiming that it is within the power of God to refashion human embryos.
 It even cites a precedent for such a gender change in the midrashic account of the birth of Dinah.
 Dinah was supposed to be a boy, but Rachel, knowing that Jacob would have only twelve sons, prayed for the gender of Leah’s fetus to be altered.
 Since ten sons had already been born to Jacob, Dinah’s switch would enable Rachel to have two boys.

-The School of Yannai does not, of course, defend a retrospective prayer that the child should always have been a male from the moment of conception, since that would unquestionably be a vain prayer.
+The School of Yannai does not, of course, defend a retrospective prayer that the child should always have been a female from the moment of conception, since that would unquestionably be a vain prayer.
 Rather, any such prayer must be focused on the future, since God has the power to intervene miraculously and change the course of nature.
 Why, then, doesn’t the Jerusalem Talmud conclude that such a prayer might be uttered even when the child is one year old?
 If God is the potter of human clay, He could change the child’s gender then too.
 It would be difficult to squeeze such a notion into the text of the Mishnah, but in principle, it seems to follow the logic of prayer, as the Jerusalem Talmud understands it.

 The Babylonian Talmud, however, offers an